Brooke Group Ltd. v. Brown & Williamson Tobacco Corp.: Supreme Court

+The Court concluded that, although tacitly coordinated predatory pricing by a noncollusive oligopoly was theoretically possible, it was unlikely in practice because firms would face substantial difficulties coordinating both the predatory pricing and recoupment phases without an express agreement.
 Since there is a high likelihood that any attempt by one oligopolist to discipline a rival by cutting prices will produce an outbreak of competition; and since a predator's present losses fall on it alone, while the later supracompetitive profits must be shared with every other oligopolist in proportion to its market share, including the intended victim.
+The Court attached considerable importance to the implausibility of tacit coordination among Brown & Williamson and the other cigarette manufacturers in concluding that Liggett had not established a reasonable prospect of recoupment.